 Research is showing us that the brain needs a strong foundation on which to be built.
 Supportive and interactive adults can provide this foundation during the very early years of life.
 The brain works as a whole and so, if the foundation is not strong, this will affect every area of the brain as a child develops.
 Brain development is not set in stone by 2 years of age, far from it, but what happens in the early years of life will affect the future.

-As adults, we can affect the potential of our children.
-Through thoughtful interaction and engagement with our children, we can affect their future – academically, socially and emotionally.
+As adults, we really can affect the potential and outcomes of our children.
+Through thoughtful play, communication and engagement with our children, we can affect their future – academically, socially and emotionally.
 We can help them get ‘Great Learning from the Start’.